Mehmettakkan/heart-attack-prediction/README.md

 # heart-attack-prediction

+Overview:

-Python project for heart attack risk prediction with machine learning.
-It includes data analysis, model training, benchmarking and interactive prediction.
-Designed for health awareness and risk assessment.
+This project aims to predict heart disease risk using machine learning models.
+The project includes data analysis, model training, evaluation and interpretation steps.